|

 Elephant trekking through streams and along tracks close to meandering rivers in the midst of the jungle, is perhaps one of the more leisurely activities.

-There are various adventure tour itineries for Khao Sok National Park, covering from one to four days.
+There are various other adventure tour itineries for Khao Sok National Park, covering from one to four days.

 |